1-icenine/Portfolio/SQL/Murder Mystery/README.md

 AND check_out_time >= 1530
 ORDER BY check_in_time DESC
 ```
-> Narrowed down the names to either Jeremy Bowers or Joe Germuska.
+**Findings**: The suspect is either Jeremy Bowers or Joe Germuska.

-## Query 6: Match license plate of the two suspects with the murderer.
+### Step 5: Match the license plate of the two suspects to that of the murderer's
 ```SQL
 SELECT B.name, B.id, A.plate_number, A.car_make, A.car_model
 FROM drivers_license AS A